slsa-framework/slsa-proposals/0006/README.md

 -   An additional Github workflow is required to sync up the code between `main:docs/<version>` and version branches.
--   Although using Git subtrees is agnostic to community contributors, it add more overhead and responsibility to the repo owners.
+-   Although using Git subtrees is agnostic to community contributors, it adds more overhead and responsibility to the repo owners.
--   It leaves some versioned directories in the `main` branch.
+-   It leaves some versioned directories in `main`.

 ## Alternatives considered

 ### Use Github submodules

-Git branches is the way to manage versioned specifications.
+Git branches are the way to manage versioned specifications.
 Versioned files of each specification are stored in their own branch.
 Git submodules are created in `main:docs/<version>` and point to version branches.
 For example `main:docs/v1.0` points to `release/v1.0`, and `main:docs/v0.1` point points to `release/v0.1`.

-A GitHub Workflow clones the `main` branch once, pulls the latest files for all the submodules, builds the website once, and deploys the website to Github Pages.
+A GitHub Workflow clones `main` once, pulls the latest files for all the submodules, builds the website once, and deploys the website to Github Pages.